navariltd/burundi-compliance/README.md

 - Choose Frappe Version-14/Version-15 or above, and select ERPNext, Lending and Burundi Compliance from the available Apps to Install.

-- Within minutes, the site should be up and running with a fresh install, ready to explore the app's simple and impressive features.
+- Within minutes, the site will be up and running with a fresh install, ready to explore the app's simple and impressive features.